How Much Does a Surety Bond Cost?

 Generally speaking, the cost of a surety bond is calculated as a small percentage of the total bond amount that is required to be in place.
 Contractor bonds specific to public jobs, though, are based on the full contract amount.

-Your rate is the percentage of the full bond amount you need to pay, and a direct reflection of how risky you appear to the surety companies.
+Your premium is the percentage of the total bond amount that you need to pay, and it directly reflects how risky you seem to surety companies.
+This perceived risk can be influenced by factors such as:

 How is The Cost of a Surety Bond Calculated?

-Let’s say you need a $25,000 surety bond for your business, and the rate provided based on your credit history, business financial statements, and experience in the industry is $15 per thousand.
-This means the cost of your surety bond is $375, or 1.5% of the bond amount needed.
+Let's say you need a $25,000 surety bond for your business.
+The rate, based on your credit history, business financial statements, and industry experience, is 1.5%.
+This means the cost of your surety bond would be $375, or 1.5% of the required bond amount.

-If you have less than ideal credit or minimal experience in your industry, your rate may be higher.
-For the same $25,000 bond with a rate of $50/M, the cost of your bond is $1,250.
-This is equal to 5% of the total bond amount.
+If you have less-than-ideal credit or minimal experience in your industry, your rate might be higher.
+For the same $25,000 bond, if the rate is 5%, the cost of your bond would be $1,250.
+This higher premium reflects the increased risk you pose to the surety.

 '